kugogt/University_Projects/Bachelor_Thesis/README.md

-questa è la mia tesi di laurea triennale dal titolo "Abductive Reasoning: A Literature Review of the State of the Art.". è stata una tesi unicamente teorica in cui è stata svolta una tassonomia di tutti i modelli basati sull'abductive learning: un framework innovativo che combina raionamente induttivo (machine learning) e ragionamento abduttivo (logical reasoning)
+# 📖 Abductive Reasoning: A Literature Review of the State of the Art

+This repository contains my bachelor's thesis titled:
+**"Abductive Reasoning: A Literature Review of the State of the Art."**

+It is a purely theoretical research work in which I analyzed and classified the main models based on **Abductive Learning**, an innovative framework that combines:
+- **Inductive reasoning** (Machine Learning)
+- **Abductive reasoning** (Logical Reasoning)